The Law Office of

 David G. Brisendine, III

 Click to Add Title

 The Law Office of David G. Brisendine, III is expanding into the post-conviction practice area.
-In 2019, we brought on John Harris, as Senior Paralegal, and William R. Paul, III as Junior Paralegal.
-Between the two of them, they bring over fifteen years of direct experience in this area to our firm.
+In 2019, we brought on John Harris, as Senior Paralegal.
+He brings over fifteen years of direct experience in this area to our firm.
 We are dedicated to bringing justice to those who have been wrongfully convicted, fair treatment to those who are in prison, and parole to those who have demonstrated a willingness to reenter society and pursue life as a productive citizen.